L’impact du stress sur la fertilité

 How can stress impact my fertility?

-Ok! so can stress impact my menstrual cycle?
+Okay!
+So, can stress impact my menstrual cycle?

-– Anovulation (absence of periods)
+– Anovulation (absence of menstruation)

 – A decrease in libido